 Gottman Method Couples Therapy

-I use a research-based method of couples therapy developed by The Gottman Institute that is structured but still flexible.
+We use a research-based method of couples therapy developed by The Gottman Institute that is structured, but flexible.
 We start with a comprehensive evaluation of your strengths and areas of growth as a couple.
-This allows us to point out what is going well in your relationship (even if you feel like that’s not a lot of things) and build on those.
+We build on what is going well in your relationship (even if you feel like that’s not a lot of things).
 We also identify where there is a mismatch and focus on those.
-This ultimately means the therapy doesn’t take as long, since we’re focusing our attention on what needs work.
+This ultimately means the therapy doesn’t take as long, since we’re focusing our attention only on what needs work.

 Intimate Partner Violence/Domestic Violence